 Unique Noodle Experience

-If you have ever tried beef mami or bulalo mami, then the basics of this dish will be familiar, but what gives the dish a marked distinction from the others is its rich gravy sauce poured over mountains of noodles.
+If you have ever tried beef mami or bulalo mami, then the basics of kinalas will be familiar, but what gives the dish a marked distinction from the others is its rich gravy sauce poured over mountains of noodles.
 Traditionally thickened with mashed cow brains, it’s what gives the dish that deep, almost umami flavor.
 Don’t worry, however, because modern recipes-such as the one I am sharing with you today-use flour instead, making it much easier to reproduce in your home kitchen without having to go out of your way to search out more exotic ingredients.

 For a beginner or someone who might not have tried this dish before, the soup is a savory and rich broth similar to the beef mami but with some added layers of depth developed from slow cooking the beef shank.
 Of course, the patience about the key.
 Patience in making this broth and attenuation of its meat towards the perfect tenderness.